 About the Health Care Law

-Here are some of the ways the health care law will change the health care environment:
+Here are some of the ways the Health Care Law will change the health care environment:

 - Employees must work at least 30 hours per week to be considered full-time.
 Employers that provide health insurance must offer coverage to all full-time employees working full-time.

 - Many state Medical Assistance programs, also known as Medicaid, are expanding by offering health plans to more people who are uninsured.
-At this time, the Commonwealth of Pennsylvania has not decided if it is expanding its Medical Assistance Program.

 - Parents can continue to insure their adult children until those children reach the age of 26.